What We Do

 - Consumer purchases an unnecessary or inappropriate legal service.

-Sandbox authorized entities submit de-identified service-level data on a quarterly or monthly basis to the Office.
-The frequency of reporting and the required reportable data elements vary based on the risk of consumer harm posed by the entity’s model of service.
+Sandbox-authorized entities submit de-identified service-level data regularly.
+The reporting frequency and required reportable data vary based on the risk of consumer harm posed by the entity’s service method.
 Data are analyzed to monitor and respond to potential signs of the three consumer harms described above.
-In the event that an entity’s data indicates risk of consumer harm, the Office gathers and evaluates additional qualitative and quantitative information to guide a risk response plan.
-If subsequent findings support possible actualized harm, the Office implements risk mitigation strategies.
-An entity’s authorization can be suspended or terminated due to substantial evidence of consumer harm or an entity’s (or its principals) noncompliance with regulatory requirements.
+If an entity’s data indicates a risk of consumer harm, the Innovation Office gathers and evaluates additional qualitative and quantitative information to guide a risk response plan.
+If subsequent findings support possible actualized harm, the Innovation Office implements risk mitigation strategies.
+An entity’s authorization can be suspended or terminated due to substantial evidence of consumer harm or an entity’s (or its principals’) noncompliance with regulatory requirements.

-Entities can apply to “exit” the Sandbox based on satisfactory performance.
 Criteria thresholds for satisfactory performance are measured by the duration and scope of appropriate service delivery as specified in the Innovation Office Manual.
-The Office makes recommendations to the Court regarding entities seeking to exit the Sandbox.
-Entities that have exited the Sandbox are not unregulated.
-They remain under the oversight authority of the Court and the Office and are required to make quarterly reports on consumer complaints to the Office. *Please note: as of the Court’s December 10, 2020 statement on referral fees, the Innovation Office will not consider applications setting forth bare referral fee arrangements between lawyers and nonlawyers.
+The Innovation Office makes recommendations to the Court regarding entities eligible for licensure.

+Entities may be allowed to apply to “exit” the Sandbox based on satisfactory performance and at the discretion of the Court.
+Sandbox Exited Entities are not unregulated.
+They remain under the oversight authority of the Court and the Innovation Office.
+They are required to make quarterly reports on consumer complaints to the Innovation Office. *Please note: as of December 10, 2020, the Innovation Office will not consider applications setting forth bare referral fee arrangements between lawyers and nonlawyers.
 Bare referral fees are compensation paid to nonlawyers for the sole purpose of ensuring the referral of legal work.
-The Innovation Office will continue to consider applications in which fee sharing is one component in a more comprehensive innovative proposal.
+The Innovation Office will continue considering applications in which fee sharing is one component of a more comprehensive innovative proposal.